top of page

 Paul McCartney's Civil Rights Song: Blackbird

-The three-day ordeal that was the recording of “Ob-La-Di, Ob-La-Da” (after which engineer Geoff Emerick quit) provides stark contrast, and maybe confirmation that the Beatles were at their best when they worked separately in 1968.
-The brief film above also confirms a more technical recording concern: the ticking we hear in the studio track is not a metronome, but Paul’s feet alternately tapping on the wood studio floor to measure out the bars of the complex song, which shifts between 3/4, 4/4, and 2/4 time.
+The recording of "Ob-La-Di, Ob-La-Da," which lasted for three days and led to engineer Geoff Emerick quitting, stands in stark contrast.
+It suggests that the Beatles excelled when working individually in 1968.
+The accompanying video also reveals a technical aspect of the recording process: the ticking sound in the studio track is not from a metronome but from Paul's feet tapping on the wooden studio floor to keep time for the intricate song, which alternates between 3/4, 4/4, and 2/4 time signatures.
 “Part of its structure is a particular harmonic thing between the melody and the bass line which intrigued me,” he remembered, and we see him striving to get it right.

 The Civil Rights origins of the song

-The song had been born out of a style of playing Bach on the guitar that Paul and George had both enjoyed showing off since they were teenagers.
-It was written on Paul’s Scottish farm: “I was in Scotland playing my guitar and I remembered this whole idea of ‘you were only waiting for this moment to arise’ was about, you know, the black people’s struggle in the southern states, and I was using the symbolism of a blackbird.
+The song was created based on a guitar technique influenced by Bach, a style that both Paul and George had enjoyed demonstrating since they were teenagers.
+It was written while they were at Paul's farm in Scotland.
+“I was in Scotland playing my guitar and I remembered this whole idea of ‘you were only waiting for this moment to arise’ was about, you know, the black people’s struggle in the southern states, and I was using the symbolism of a blackbird.
 It’s not really about a blackbird whose wings are broken, you know.
 It’s a bit more symbolic!”

-The assassination of Martin Luther King, Jr, in Memphis, in April 1968, brought the ongoing civil-rights movement to a head.
-“Blackbird,” like John Lennon’s “Revolution” and George’s “While My Guitar Gently Weeps,” was written in response to the seeming chaos of what would come to be remembered as a year of demonstration, death, and despair.
+The assassination of Martin Luther King, Jr in Memphis in April 1968 marked a turning point in the civil rights movement..
+“Blackbird,” like John Lennon’s “Revolution” and George’s “While My Guitar Gently Weeps,” was penned as a reaction to the apparent disorder of what would later be known as a year marked by protests, fatalities, and hopelessness.
 “Those were the days of the civil rights movement, which all of us cared passionately about,” Paul said, “so this was really a song from me to a black woman, experiencing these problems in the States: ‘Let me encourage you to keep trying, to keep your faith, there is hope.’
 As is often the case with my things, a veiling took place so, rather than say, ‘Black woman living in Little Rock,’ and be very specific, she became a bird, became symbolic, so you could apply it to your particular problem.”

 The stripped-back production

-Talking specifically about “Blackbird,” which was recorded on June 11, he elaborated: “Maybe on Pepper we would have sort of worked on it until we could find some way to put violins or trumpets in there.
+When discussing "Blackbird," which was recorded on June 11, he went into detail: “Maybe on Pepper we would have sort of worked on it until we could find some way to put violins or trumpets in there.
 But I don’t think it needs it, this one… It is just one of those ‘pick it and sing it’ and that’s it.
 The only point where we were thinking of putting anything on it is where it comes back in the end… sort of stops and comes back in… but instead of putting any backing on it, we put a blackbird on it.
 So there’s a blackbird singing at the very end.
 And somebody said it was a thrush, but I think it’s a blackbird!”

-After the Beatles, McCartney made “Blackbird” a regular part of his set, playing it at nearly every concert from 1975 on.
-It wasn’t only the beauty of the song that has moved him all these years, but its inspiration, the Civil Rights movement, which “all of us cared passionately about,” he said.
+Following the era of the Beatles, McCartney incorporated “Blackbird” into his performances, including it in almost every concert since 1975.
+The enduring appeal of the song to him over the years was not solely due to its beauty, but also its connection to the Civil Rights movement, a cause that he expressed deep passion for, stating that “all of us cared passionately about.”.
 “Blackbird” is “symbolic, so you could apply it to your particular problem,” but the song’s intended message, he said, was “from me to a black woman, experiencing these problems in the States: ‘Let me encourage you to keep trying, to keep your faith, there is hope.’”

 Below you can watch McCartney talk about the story behind “Blackbird” in a 2005 production called Chaos & Creation at Abbey Road.